shapely/shapely/README.rst

 	:alt: PyPI
 	:target: https://badge.fury.io/py/pygeos

-Pygeos is a C/Python library that implements vectorized versions of the geometry functions from GEOS.
-By wrapping the GEOS operations in Numpy "universal functions", pygeos provides a significant performance improvement when working with large sets of geometries.
+PyGEOS is a C/Python library with vectorized geometry functions.
+The geometry operations are done in the open-source geometry library GEOS.
+PyGEOS wraps these operations in NumPy ufuncs providing a performance improvement when operating on arrays of geometries.

 Why ufuncs?
 -----------

 A universal function (or ufunc for short) is a function that operates on n-dimensional arrays in an element-by-element fashion, supporting array broadcasting.
-The for-loops that are involved are fully implmemented in C diminishing the overhead of the python interpreter.
+The for-loops that are involved are fully implemented in C diminishing the overhead of the Python interpreter.

 The Geometry object
 -------------------

+The `pygeos.Geometry` object is a container of the actual GEOSGeometry object.
-GEOS geometry objects are stored in a static attribute of the Python extension type `pygeos.Geometry`.
+A C pointer to this object is stored in a static attribute of the `Geometry` object.
 This keeps the python interpreter out of the ufunc inner loop.
-The Geometry object keeps track of the underlying GEOSGeometry and allows the python garbage collector to free memory when the geometry is not used anymore.
+The Geometry object keeps track of the underlying GEOSGeometry and allows the python garbage collector to free memory when it is not used anymore.

 `Geometry` objects are immutable.
 Construct them as follows: